harmony-ac/harmony-code/packages/harmonyc/README.md

+---
+defs:
+  Have Node.js installed: Given nodejs installed Install Harmony Code {}: Given installed harmonyc
+framework: bats
+---

 # Harmony Code

-A test design tool that generates test cases from Markdown files.
-It outputs test cases as Cucumber code.
+A test design tool that helps you separate the _what_ to test from the _how_ to automate.
+You write test cases in a simple Markdown format, and then automate them with your favorite test framework.

 (This readme itself is a Harmony Code file.)